-- Spell out and capitalize First through Ninth when used as a street name: The bus drove down Second Avenue. - Use numerals with two letters for 10th and above: The bus goes down 22nd St. - Always spell out and capitalize the full name of a street, avenue, road or boulevard when used without a number: The bus driver lived on South Washington Street, Pennsylvania Avenue.
-You may leave off the words street, avenue, road and boulevard on later references. - Lowercase street, avenue, boulevard and road when using the plural forms: The Bellevue Transit Center is between 108th and 110th avenues northeast on Northeast Sixth Street.
-Uppercase those words when the form is not plural: You can catch a bus on Second or Third Avenue.
-Also, lowercase and spell out street, avenue, boulevard, and road when used alone: He rode the train down the tree-lined boulevard. - Abbreviate compass points (all caps, no periods) used to show directional ends of a street or quadrants of a city in a numbered address: The building is at 543 NW 252nd St. - Do not abbreviate if omitting the number: The building is on Northwest 252nd Street.
+- Spell out and capitalize First through Ninth when used as a street name: The bus drove down Second Avenue. - Use numerals with two letters for 10th and above: The bus goes down 22nd St. - Abbreviate avenue, boulevard and street as Ave, Blvd, and St in addresses, proper names, and station names with no periods: Sound Transit is located at 401 S Jackson St; 1600 Pennsylvania Ave; Tukwila International Blvd Station. - Always capitalize the full name of a street, avenue, road or boulevard when used without a number: The bus driver lived on South Washington St, Pennsylvania Ave.
+You may leave off the words street, avenue, road and boulevard on later references. - Lowercase and spell out street, avenue, boulevard, and road when using the plural forms: The Bellevue Transit Center is between 108th and 110th avenues northeast on Northeast Sixth Street.
+Uppercase and abbreviate those words when the form is not plural: You can catch a bus on Second or Third Ave.
+Also, lowercase and spell out street, avenue, boulevard, and road when using as improper nouns: He rode the train down the tree-lined boulevard. - Abbreviate compass points (all caps, no periods) used to show directional ends of a street or quadrants of a city in a numbered address: The building is at 543 NW 252nd St. - Do not abbreviate if omitting the number: The building is on Northwest 252nd Street. - Abbreviate street names in tables or on maps and do not use periods.
+Exception to the rule about spelling out directional names without an address: MLK Jr. Way S.

-- Abbreviate avenue, boulevard and street as Ave, Blvd, and St in addresses and station names with no periods: Sound Transit is located at 401 S Jackson St; 1600 Pennsylvania Ave; Tukwila International Blvd Station.
-Abbreviate in many cases, but spell out if used in a sentence (see above example: He rode the train down the tree-lined boulevard.) - Abbreviate street names in tables or on maps and do not use periods.
-Exception to the rule about spelling out directional names without an address: MLK Jr. Way S. - Always spell out words such as alley, drive, road, way, and terrace.
+- Always spell out words such as alley, drive, road, way, and terrace.
 Capitalize them when part of a formal name: He worked on Holman Road Northwest.
 Lowercase when used alone or with two or more names: The crew will repave Holman and Somerset roads. - Exceptions: You can use abbreviations in situations when there are foreseeable restraints in the size of the copy.
 These exceptions are for maps, signage and if the abbreviated form is in the official name of the center or station.